team-rocos/robot-challenge/README.md

 Note:

-It's my first time using go and my first time using the interface concept.
+It's my first time using go, and my first time using the interface concept.

 I haven't ever written code for anyone other than myself either!